Skip to content

 Overall Architecture

-The framework consists of three stages: (A) Activation Pattern Analysis — computing the activation rate \(\mu_i\) of each neuron using a small calibration dataset; (B) Expert Construction — high-frequency neurons are assigned to the shared expert, while low-frequency neurons are clustered into routed experts via a balanced assignment algorithm; (C) Analytical Router — the routing function is constructed directly from activation statistics without any training.
+The framework consists of a three-stage pipeline: (A) Activation pattern analysis—calculating the activation rate \(\mu_i\) for each neuron using a small calibration dataset; (B) Shared/routed expert partitioning—grouping high-frequency neurons into a shared expert \(E^s\) and clustering low-frequency neurons into routed experts \(E_i^r\) based on activation similarity; (C) Analytical router—constructing the routing function directly from activation statistics without training.
+Additionally, if the input model is already an MoE, the partitioning is applied recursively to each expert's FFN to achieve hierarchical sparsity.

 Key Designs